matwaius/AppIMC/README.md

-# App who calculates IMC
+# App that calculates BMI